 Naming the workflow

 At the top of the workflow builder page is the identification AppName Workflow: WorkflowName.
+By default, new workflows show the WorkflowName as Untitled to prompt you to give the workflow a meaningful name.
 Each time you run the workflow, the workflow run is named with the WorkflowName with an incrementing run number.

 To edit the default workflow name, click the workflow name or the edit icon to enter edit mode.